🚨 Don't Risk Your Retirement

 - Lump-sum payouts (typically 25-100% of death benefit)

-- Use funds for any purpose—home modifications, family caregiving, facility care
+- Use funds for any purpose

 - Lower cost than standalone policies